Grandma's Apple Shortcake

 - Once rolled thinly, gently pull the top piece of baking paper off.
 You'll find it difficult to release the shortcake mix into the bottom of your aluminium pan.
 I turn it completely upside down and start releasing the paper on each corner.
 A small knife can be handy to assist you with this too.

-- Then do the sides as well.
+- After the bottom is covered, do the sides as well.

 Step 4: Prepare the Apples